 NHS England commissions a COVID-19 vaccination service directly from community pharmacy where there is a local population need, where Pharmacy Contractors can meet the key designation requirements and where NHS England considers the contractor best placed to meet that need.
-The service is provided as a Local Enhanced Service (LES), commissioned by NHSE&I in consultation with the relevant Local Pharmaceutical Committees.
+The service is provided as the first national enhanced service, commissioned by NHSE&I in consultation with the relevant Local Pharmaceutical Committees.